scalefunder/scalefunder_python/README.md

 With every post to the payment page, ScaleFunder will pass along the ping_url and the redirect_url.
 The ping url is the url to post the successful transaction to, and the redirect url is the thank-you page url.

-Minimum Variables ScaleFunder will post to payment page.
+> Minimum Variables ScaleFunder will post to payment page.
 The names of these variables can be changed if your system has exisiting immutable conventions.
+> * Stuff
+> * Stuff

 ```python